|

 Be

-agreed upon when the session was booked.
-Show up on time
+upon when the session was booked.
+Show up on time and be ready

 Focus